Enhance your tests

 Do this to test the same operations with different data.

 You can supply data from a data table, environment variables you define, or values that UFT One generates during the run session.

-For more details, see Parameterizing Object Values.
+For more details, see Parameterize object values.

 Retrieve values from your test and store them in the data table as output values to subsequently use these values as an input parameter in your test.

-For more details, see Output Values in GUI Testing.
+For more details, see Output values in GUI testing.

 Use special UFT One options to enhance your test with programming statements.

 The Step Generator guides you step-by-step through the process of adding recordable and non-recordable operations (methods and properties) to your test.